utsaslab/crashmonkey/docs/CrashMonkey.md

 directories.
 Once the test completes, open up the `<date_timestamp>-rename_root_to_sub.log` file to see a printout of what tests failed and why.

 2. **Creates and Deletes Workload**.
-To run a workload that creates, writes to and deletes files(default set to 10 files), on ext4 filesystem, use the following command:
+To run a workload that creates, writes to and deletes files(default set to 10 files), on the ext4 file system, use the following command:
-`./c_harness -f /dev/vda -d /dev/cow_ram0 -t ext4 -e 10240 -l create -v tests/create_delete.so` This sets the size of the filesystem to 10MB (with a block size of 1024), and saves the snapshot to a log file named create.
+`./c_harness -f /dev/vda -d /dev/cow_ram0 -t ext4 -e 10240 -l create -v tests/create_delete.so` This sets the size of the file system to 10MB (with a block size of 1024), and saves the snapshot to a log file named create.
 To load this snapshot and rerun the test, simply run:
 `./c_harness -f /dev/vda -d /dev/cow_ram0 -t ext4 -e 10240 -r create -v tests/create_delete.so` This is useful in cases where you modify the check_test method in the workload to add additional checks for each crash state (in this example - crashmonkey/code/tests/create_delete.cpp).
 As long as the bio sequence during profiling does not change, it is safe to rerun the tests by loading the saved profile with -r option.

 #### Running as a Background Process ####